Isaac12x/awesome-ios-ui/README.md

 * [TOActionSheet](https://github.com/TimOliver/TOActionSheet) - A custom-designed reimplementation of the UIActionSheet control for iOS
 * [LFLoginController](https://github.com/awesome-labs/LFLoginController) - Customizable login screen, written in Swift :gift:
 * [nui](https://github.com/tombenner/nui) - Style iOS apps with a stylesheet, similar to CSS
-* [RedBeard](http://www.redbeard.io/) - It's a complete framework that takes away much of the pain of getting a beautiful, powerful iOS App crafted.
 * [Material](https://github.com/CosmicMind/Material) - Material is an animation and graphics framework that allows developers to easily create beautiful applications. :gift:
 * [Blurable](https://github.com/FlexMonkey/Blurable) - Apply a Gaussian Blur to any UIView with Swift Protocol Extensions :gift:
 * [EZYGradientView](https://github.com/shashankpali/EZYGradientView) - Create gradients and blur gradients without a single line of code :gift:
 * [DistancePicker](https://github.com/qmathe/DistancePicker) - Custom control to select a distance with a pan gesture, written in Swift. :gift:
 * [OAStackView](https://github.com/oarrabi/OAStackView) - OAStackView tries to port back the stackview to iOS 7+.
 OAStackView aims at replicating all the features in UIStackView.
-* [StyleKit](https://github.com/146BC/StyleKit) - StyleKit is a microframework that enables you to style your applications using a simple JSON file.
-Behind the scenes, StyleKit uses UIAppearance and some selector magic to apply the styles.
-You can also customize the parser for greater flexibility. :gift:
 * [planet](https://github.com/kwallet/planet) - A country picker :gift:
 * [PageController](https://github.com/hirohisa/PageController) - Infinite paging controller, scrolling through contents and title bar scrolls with a delay. :gift:
 * [StatusProvider](https://github.com/mariohahn/StatusProvider) - Protocol to handle initial Loadings, Empty Views and Error Handling in a ViewController & views :gift: